carreradesouza/carreradesouza.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome  to my website!
-I am an Economics PhD candidate at Harvard University.
-I work on energy and environmental topics, using tools from international trade and industrial organization.
+I am a Research Economist and Policy Advisor at the Dutch Central Bank, and an Economics PhD candidate at the University of Amsterdam.
+My research focuses on financial economics and macro-finance topics, in particular regarding the transmission of central bank balance sheet policies through financial markets.

-I am available for interviews in the 2024/25 Job Market.
-You can reach me at mabuin at g dot harvard dot edu.
-Check out my job market candidate website at [this link](https://sites.harvard.edu/constanza-abuin/).
+e-mail: t.a.carrera.de.souza [at] dnb.nl / t.a.carreradesouza [at] uva.nl